Amazon S3

 4. In the Router Selector field, enter an expression that matches the router(s) you want to apply the flow.
 To select a specific router, use a name selector, for example, name = my-axorouter-hostname.

 5. Select the Destination where you want to send your data.
-If you don’t have any destination configured, see Destinations.
+If you don’t have any destination configured, you can select + Add in the destination section to create a new destination now.
+For details on the different destinations, see Destinations.

 6. (Optional) To process the data transferred in the flow, select Add New Processing Step.
 For details, see Processing steps.
 For example:

-2. To select which messages are processed by the flow, add a Select Messages step, and enter a filter into the Query field.
-For example, to select only the messages received from Fortinet Fortigate firewalls, use the meta.vendor = fortinet + meta.product = fortigate query.
+2. To select which messages are processed by the flow, add a Select Messages step, and enter a filter into the AQL Expression field.
+For example, to select only the messages received from Fortinet FortiGate firewalls, use the meta.vendor = fortinet AND meta.product = fortigate query.

 3. Save the processing steps.